michaelmarsillo/MaxContributionCalculator/README.md

 # MaxContributionCalculator

 The Max Contribution Room Calculator for Tax-Free Savings Accounts (TFSA) is a user-friendly tool designed to help Canadians accurately determine their available TFSA contribution room.
+By entering essential details such as the year they turned 18, their total TFSA deposits, and any withdrawals from their account, users can calculate their current maximum allowable contribution.
+The calculator automatically accounts for annual TFSA limits set by the government and adjusts for unused contribution room carried forward, giving a clear overview of how much more can be contributed without incurring penalties.
+Ideal for financial planning and maximizing tax-free investment growth!